sagc-bioinformatics/nextflow-vs-snakemake-2024/02-snakemake.markdown

 # Part 1

+By the end of this tutorial you should be able to generate a Snakemake version of our template bash script.
+Scroll to the end of part 2 for my attempt at the Snakemake conversion.

+## Inspiration

 Snakemake gets its inspiration from the program _Make_.
 _Make_ is an old program that was originally designed to compile and install software.
 It was appropriated by bioinformaticians because the program is ideal for writing pipelines.